Overview of Iowa Taxes

 - Our Tax Expert

 Jennifer Mansfield, CPA Tax

 Jennifer Mansfield, CPA, JD/LLM-Tax, is a Certified Public Accountant with more than 30 years of experience providing tax advice.
 SmartAsset’s tax expert has a degree in Accounting and Business/Management from the University of Wyoming, as well as both a Masters in Tax Laws and a Juris Doctorate from Georgetown University Law Center.
 Jennifer has mostly worked in public accounting firms, including Ernst & Young and Deloitte.
 She is passionate about helping provide people and businesses with valuable accounting and tax advice to allow them to prosper financially.
 Jennifer lives in Arizona and was recently named to the Greater Tucson Leadership Program.

 We pay $30 for 30 minutes on the phone to hear your thoughts on what we can do better.
 Please enter your email if you'd like to be contacted to help.

 Iowa state tax quick facts

-The state’s income tax system features one of the highest top rates, which at 8.98% ranks 5th among all states, but also one of the lowest bottom rates.
-Earners in Iowa’s bottom tax bracket pay a rate of just 0.36%, lower than any other state with an income tax.
+The state’s income tax system features one of the highest top rates, which at 8.98% ranks sixth among all states.
+But it also has one of the lowest bottom rates: Earners in Iowa’s bottom tax bracket pay a rate of just 0.36%, lower than any other state with an income tax.
 The sales tax in Iowa, meanwhile, ranges from 6% to 7% when including local rates, near the national average.